 There’s a quiet revolution brewing in Hong Kong’s watering holes.
-Five years ago, patrons got tipsy exclusively on mainstream suds like Tsingtao and San Miguel, but now they’re increasingly likely to drink something more distinctive, such as Young Master, Gweilo, and Black Kite — all major players in Hong Kong’s nascent but promising craft beer scene.
+Years ago, patrons got tipsy exclusively on mainstream suds like Tsingtao and San Miguel, but now they’re increasingly likely to drink something more distinctive, such as Young Master, Gweilo, and Black Kite—all major players in Hong Kong’s nascent but promising craft beer scene.

 Admittedly, Hong Kong is late to the game.
 A hefty 40-percent import tax on foreign wine and beer limited locals’ exposure to craft beer until the levy was lifted in 2008.
 And even now, astronomical rents continue to thwart the ambitions of would-be brewers, as do the logistical issues of working around Hong Kong’s prodigious summertime heat, which can soar to above 100°F and damage improperly stored beer.
 And yet, demand for indie brews is growing exponentially, and the market is following.